Gbadeboife/module_4/README.md

 - **Performance and Load Testing:** The service must be designed to handle tens of thousands of requests and be tested under a simulated load of at least 2000 concurrent connections.
 You should include logging of key performance metrics and purchase statistics.
 - **Design Documentation:** Provide a detailed design document (`design.md`) that explains your architectural decisions, how you ensure scalability, measures to handle potential bottlenecks, and details on your fallback strategy.
 - **Dockerization:** Extend the docker-compose setup to include not only Redis but also (optionally) a Prometheus container to scrape and monitor the metrics from your service.
+- **PDF Ticket Generation:** For every successful ticket purchase, a PDF receipt must be generated.
+You are free to choose any open-source PDF generation package of your choice (e.g., pdfkit, jsPDF, etc.) to implement this functionality.
+Ensure that PDF generation is integrated into the purchase flow without significant performance degradation.

 ## Requirements